Scouting in Maine: Camp Bomazeen

-Camp Bomazeen is located on Great Pond in North Belgrade, Maine, where on its shores, Screenwriter Ernest Thompson spent his summers as a youth.
-Thus Great Pond was the inspiration for the screen play "On Golden Pond".
-Camp Bomazeen was opened in 1946.
-For 57 years, the camp provided a long term Boy Scout summer camp experience adding specialty weeks in later years (Be First Class, wilderness survival, mountain man, Indian lore, drama, photography, bike treks, back packing, environmental science, and art among others) along with Webelos camp programs.
-Summer Camp operations ceased after the 2003 summer season.
+Camp Bomazeen is located on Great Pond in North Belgrade, Maine, where Screenwriter Ernest Thompson spent his summers as a youth on its shores.
+Thus, Great Pond inspired the screenplay "On Golden Pond".
+The Camp Bomazeen property was donated in 1944 by George G. and Francis M. Averill of Waterville and the camp was opened in 1946.
+For 57 years, the camp provided a long-term Boy Scout summer camp experience, adding specialty weeks in later years (Be First Class, wilderness survival, mountain man, Indian lore, drama, photography, bike treks, backpacking, environmental science, and art among others) along with Webelos camp programs.